Economy of Malaysia: Natural resources

 Malaysia is well-endowed with natural resources in areas such as agriculture, forestry and minerals.
 It is an exporter of natural and agricultural resources, the most valuable exported resource being petroleum.
 In the agricultural sector, Malaysia is one of the top exporters of natural rubber and palm oil, which together with timber and timber products, cocoa, pepper, pineapple and tobacco dominate the growth of the sector.
-As of 2011, the percentage arable land in Malaysia is 5.44%.
+As of 2023, the percentage arable land in Malaysia was 9.7%.
 Croplands consists of 17.49% while other land uses consists of 77.07%.
-As of 2009, irrigated land covers 3,800 km2.
-Total renewable water resources make up 580 cubic km as of 2011.
+As of 2009, irrigated land covered 3,800 km2.
+Total renewable water resources made up 580 cubic km as of 2011.

 Tin and petroleum are the two main mineral resources that are of major significance in the Malaysian economy.
 Malaysia was once the world's largest producer of tin until the collapse of the tin market in the early 1980s.
 In the 19th and 20th century, tin played a predominant role in the Malaysian economy, with Malaysia accounting for over 31% of global output.
 It was only in 1972 that petroleum and natural gas took over from tin as the mainstay of the mineral extraction sector.
 Other minerals of some importance or significance include copper, bauxite, iron-ore and coal together with industrial minerals like clay, kaolin, silica, limestone, barite, phosphates and dimension stones such as granite as well as marble blocks and slabs.
 Small quantities of gold are produced.

 In 2019, the country was the 11th largest world producer of manganese; the 11th largest world producer of tin, the 12th largest world producer of bauxite, and the 19th largest world producer of lime.

 Energy resources

-Malaysia holds proven oil reserves of 4 billion barrels as of January 2014, the fourth-highest reserves in Asia-Pacific after China, India, and Vietnam.
+Malaysia held proven oil reserves of 6.9 billion barrels as of January 2022, the fourth-highest reserves in Asia-Pacific after China, India, and Vietnam.
 Nearly all of Malaysia's oil comes from offshore fields.
 The continental shelf is divided into three producing basins: the basin offshore Eastern Peninsular Malaysia in the west and the Sarawak and Sabah basins in the east.
 Most of the country's oil reserves are located in the Peninsular basin and tend to be light and sweet crude.
 Malaysia's benchmark crude oil, Tapis Blend, is a light and sweet crude oil, with an API gravity of 42.7° and a sulphur content of 0.04% by weight.

-Malaysia also holds 83 trillion cubic feet (Tcf) of proven natural gas reserves as of January 2014, and was the third-largest natural gas reserve holder in the Asia-Pacific region after China and Indonesia.
+Malaysia held 87.8 trillion cubic feet (Tcf) of proven natural gas reserves as of 2021, and was the third-largest natural gas reserve holder in the Asia-Pacific region after China and Indonesia.
 More than half of the country's natural gas reserves are located in its eastern areas, predominantly offshore Sarawak.
 Most of Malaysia's gas reserves are associated with oil basins, although Sarawak and Sabah have an increasing amount of non-associated gas reserves that have offset some of the declines from mature oil and gas basins offshore Peninsular Malaysia.